 Observe, Manage, Evolve: Kanban Practices

 The Kanban Method has exploded in popularity, largely because of its simplicity.
-Kanban is used to improve team productivity and workflow efficiency.
+Kanban is used to improve team productivity and flow efficiency.
 It is designed to be flexible to the needs of your projects.
-There are six Kanban practices that are essential to successful implementation and form the foundation of Kanban workflows.
+There are six Kanban practices that are essential to successful implementation.

-The first and most important Kanban practice is visualisation, going back to its origins on the factory floor.
-The English translation of Kanban is “signboard” or “billboard” – at first, this was a visual signal in the form of a card showing that a product, part or component had run out and needed replenishing.
+The first Kanban practice is visualization, going back to its origins on the factory floor.
+The English translation of Kanban is “signboard” or “billboard” – at first, this was a visual signal in the form of a card showing that a product, part, or component had run out and needed replenishing.
 Kanban boards began to be used to represent workflows early in the history of the method.

-Visualisation is also an important part of analysing progress.
-Kanban charts such as cycle time scatterplot, throughput histogram and cumulative flow diagram let project managers assess project performance and make accurate estimations.
+Visualization is also an important part of analyzing progress.
+Kanban charts such as cycle time scatterplot, throughput histogram, and cumulative flow diagram let project managers assess project performance and make accurate estimations.

 Limit Work in Progress

 As customer requests and deadlines pile up, teams can easily get overwhelmed with new work – while existing tasks get pushed aside and neglected.
 To stop this from happening, Kanban practices suggest applying limits on work in progress (WIP).
 Once the WIP limit is reached for a process state, no new tasks are allowed to enter this state until an outstanding task has been completed.